apache/pekko-persistence-cassandra/docs/src/main/paradox/scylladb.md

 You can run the tests and having a ScyllaDB instance accessible on localhost port 9042, or adjust the `datastax-java-driver.basic.contact-points` and other configuration to connect to your ScyllaDB.

+The @ref:[Snapshots](snapshots.md) page describes an issue to watch out for when you install the table definitions.